 If housing costs are high, relative to household income, there will be a higher instances of cost burden and, potentially, overcrowding.
 According to HUD, households that pay more than 30 percent of income on housing are considered cost burdened and may have difficulty affording other necessities such as food, clothing, transportation and medical care.
 This section analyzes the cost of housing in the City.

+2. Cost of Housing

-Cost of Housing
+Table 40 - Cost of Housing

 Base Year: 2009 Most Recent Year: 2020 % Change

 Median Home Value 609,500 925,800 52%

 Median Contract Rent 1,491 2,117 42%